abdulsittar/Social-App/README.md

  - recording viewed posts by users.
  - recording read posts by users.
  - profile page shows user details and posts with following and followers menu.

-**Admin features:**
- - admin panel shows total number of post ,users, and comments.
- - admin can create, edit, and delete posts, users, and comments.
- - admin can like, dislike comments, and posts.

 **How to run this application**
 1. Make sure MongoDB is running on your system or online.